openaps/docs/docs/docs/Gear Up/edison.md

 ### Radio stick (only if not using Explorer board)

-We recommend an Explorer board with a built-in radio ([see above](http://openaps.readthedocs.io/en/latest/docs/Gear%20Up/edison.html#explorer-block)), because if you get an Explorer board, you don't need an additional radio stick or CC-Debugger.
+We recommend an Explorer Board with a built-in radio ([see above](http://openaps.readthedocs.io/en/latest/docs/Gear%20Up/edison.html#explorer-block)), because if you get an Explorer Board, you don't need an additional radio stick or CC-Debugger.

 If you don't use an Explorer board, you can use a number of radio sticks: a [TI-USB-Sticks](http://www.ti.com/tool/cc1111emk868-915), running [subg_rfspy](https://github.com/ps2/subg_rfspy); [Wireless Things ERF](https://www.wirelessthings.net/erf-0-1-pin-spaced-radio-module); [Wireless Things Slice of Radio](https://www.wirelessthings.net/slice-of-radio-wireless-rf-transciever-for-the-raspberry-pi) a Slice of Radio; or a Rileylink.
 For details about setup with these other stick and board options, [the best instructions will be found in the mmeowlink wiki](https://github.com/oskarpearson/mmeowlink/wiki) for setting up your board and stick.
 Note you may also need a CC debugger for these, and also note that it will be more work as the documentation is designed for the Edison/Explorer Board setup as the easiest path forward.